christinekaarde/MICCAI-review-thesis/WeeklyMeetings.md

 #### What helped you this week?
+Utilising mornings, this is definitely when I work the best, so need to remember to structure my weeks and tasks around the early morning hours!

 #### What did you achieve?

-* More or less finished up my updated methods for labeling the articles as classification or otherwise
+* Finished my updated methods for labeling the articles as classification or otherwise
-* got the references mining to work
+* Got the references mining to work and finished it

 #### What did you struggle with?